 Thomas C. Hines, MD

 Dr. Hines, a Massachusetts family physician for over thirty years, is a past President of the MassAFP.
-He has been the Residency Director of the Boston Medical Center Family Medicine Residency Program since 2001, and sees patients at one of the residency continuity sites, the South Boston Community Health Center.
+He served as the Residency Director of the Boston Medical Center Family Medicine Residency Program from 2001 to 2018, and continues to see patients and work with residents at one of the residency continuity sites, the South Boston Community Health Center.

 AAFP Alternate Delegate